-An expert in handling finance and accounts, Ms. Smith, puts a special effort into managing the crucial documents.
+An expert in handling finance and accounts, Ms. Smith, puts a special effort into managing crucial documents.
 While there are as many as 10 essential documents associated with the Finance and Accounting process, she accentuates credit and debit notes.

 What is a debit note, and why is it important?

-When the buyer has to return goods to the seller due to some reasons, he sends a debit note as intimation.
+When the buyer has to return goods to the seller due to some reason, he sends a debit note as intimation.
 The note informs the seller about the amount and quantity of the goods being returned and also acts as proof of request to repay the extra money.
 Prepared like a regular invoice, it shows a positive amount.

 The journal entry to record a debit note in the books of the seller is: